-This nasty political season has gone on so long that I am embracing nastiness.
+This nasty political season (writing Nov 2016) has gone on so long that I am tempted to embrace nastiness.
 Ever since Donald Trump called Hillary Clinton “nasty” during the third presidential debate, many feminists have embraced the word.
 I get it.
 As a member of a group that’s both feisty and downtrodden, I appreciate the strategy of “steering into the insult.”
-I laughed at the meme that said, “That’s Reverend Nasty Woman to you!”
+I laughed at the meme that said, “Thats Reverend Nasty Woman to you!”

 Disgust is Trump’s favorite flavor.
 We’ve seen him sprinkle it everywhere.
 And why not?
 Disgust is an all-purpose seasoning, It packs a punch.
-Plus, it pairs well with Trump’s favorite wine — anger.
+Plus, disgust pairs well with Trump’s favorite wine: anger.
 The combination of the two is contempt.
 We all know contempt when we see it — a curled lip.

 Contempt is powerful.
-And convenient.
+Convenient.
 And common.
-You could almost forget that it’s fundamentally unChristian.
+You could almost forget that it is fundamentally unChristian.
 To regard another person with contempt is to refuse to see the image of God in them.
-A curled lip indicates the belief that the Other is worth less.
+A curled lip indicates the belief that the Other is worthless.
 Yet the Bible teaches us to look on the Other with love.
 We are to gaze upon the face of the hungry, the thirsty, the naked, the stranger, the sick, the imprisoned — and see Jesus.